 Providence Health & Services Mental Health Specialist - Child/Adolescent Psych in Oregon City, Oregon

-Providence is calling a Mental Health Specialist (0.0 FTE, Rotating/Variables) to Providence Willamette Falls Medical Center in Oregon City, OR.
+Providence is calling a Mental Health Specialist (0.0 FTE, Rotating/Variable) to Providence Willamette Falls Medical Center in Oregon City, OR.

-This is an on-call position, meaning that the Mental Health Specialist will work on-call, as needed and can sign up for day, evening and night shifts as well as weekends and holidays.
+This is an on-call/per-diem position, meaning that the Mental Health Specialist will work as needed and can sign up for day, evening and night shifts as well as weekends and holidays.
+Most shifts are scheduled.

 The CAPU is located at Providence Willamette Falls Medical Center.
 Since 1954, Willamette Falls has served the community as a not-for-profit hospital dedicated to exceptional care.
 We offer some of the most advanced technologies, systems and services, and remain committed to the tradition of community outreach and involvement.
 Our Joint Commission accredited acute care hospital provides the residents of Clackamas County with a wide range of health care services and programs.
 More than 300 physicians and health care professionals are licensed to practice in our facility.
 Our medical center is licensed for 143 beds and in addition to serving our CAPU patients and families we provide emergency, medical-surgical, intensive, surgical services and maternity care.

 In this position, you will have the following responsibilities:

 Provide milieu management of patients using a relational approach under the guidance and supervision of the RN, or other mental health professionals on the unit.

 During the admissions process, may participate in the gathering of information from families as outlined by departmental admission procedures.
 Give input and recommendations to the initial care plan including practical and therapeutic approaches that may benefit the patient.